LogtalkDotOrg/logtalk3/manuals/sources/userman/errors.rst

-A warning will be reported for :term:`lambda expressions <lambda expression>` with unclassified variables (not listed as either :term:`lambda free <lambda free variable>` or :term:`lambda parameter` variables) or where variables play a dual role (as both lambda free and lambda parameter variables).
+A warning will be reported for :term:`lambda expressions <lambda expression>` with unclassified variables (not listed as either :term:`lambda free <lambda free variable>` or :term:`lambda parameter` variables), for variables playing a dual role (as both lambda free and lambda parameter variables), and for lambda parameters used elsewhere in a clause.

 .. _errors_predicate_redefinition: